Selim-Emir-Can/Computer-Science-31/README.md

 *Examination of Error Types
 *Pointers and String Manipulation

-Note: Due to the Academic Honesty Policy I signed, I only included the final project in this repository
+Note: Due to the Academic Honesty Policy I signed, I only included the final project in this repository.
+The rest of the projects are stored in a private repository.